amyo29/beepboop/alpha.md

 ### Home Screen
 - [ ] Set up table view for all alarms
-    - Fix issues with Image, Alarm title
+    - [ ] Fix issues with Image, Alarm title
-    - Properly populate each cell with data from CoreData
+    - [ ] Properly populate each cell with data from CoreData
-    - Set up swipe-to-delete on alarm table cells
+    - [ ] Set up swipe-to-delete on alarm table cells
+    - [ ] Fix bug regarding alarms being double saved during load
 - [x] Set up tab view visually
 - [ ] Click on the toggle by each alarm to turn on/off an alarm
-    - Implement toggle functionality
+    - [ ]Implement toggle functionality
 - [x] Click on the plus sign to create a new alarm on the Create/Edit Alarm screen

 ### Alarm Creation Screen
 - [ ] Create Alarm entity in CoreData
-    - Confirm entity attributes
+    - [ ] Confirm entity attributes
 - [x] Options to specify time, date, sound, and recurring
     - [ ] Confirm correct functionality
 - [x] Click on the “save” button to finalize the newly created alarm and navigate back to the Home Screen